Getting started

 Step 2: Review instances and potential savings

 Once connected, you'll be presented with the Instances dashboard, which will highlight the metrics from the Estimation phase.
-Analyze the provided insights to see the potential cost savings and performance benefits that CAST AI's DB Optimizer can deliver to your database instances.
+Analyze the provided insights to see the potential cost savings and performance benefits that DBO can deliver to your database instances.

 Phase 2: Cache deployment

-The next phase of leveraging CAST AI's DB Optimizer is moving beyond the reporting and into Phase 2, where you can deploy the cache and connect your applications.
+The next phase of leveraging Cast AI's DBO is moving beyond the reporting and into Phase 2, where you can deploy the cache and connect your applications.

 Step 1: Deploy cache